How to sew a curve with an overlocker?

 This helps you keep a clean curve without excessive tension.

-Use visual markers for a regular curve
+Use visual guides for a smooth curve

-Practice progressive exercises on scraps
+Practice progressive exercises on fabric scraps

 Start with: